Yvette Wilson: Personal life and death

-Wilson was married to record producer Jerome Harry from 2001 until her death in 2012.
-Wilson suffered from kidney disease, having survived a kidney transplant and regular dialysis, but eventually lost a battle with cervical cancer, which metastasized throughout her entire body.
+Wilson had two daughters and two grandchildren.
+She was married to record producer Jerome Harry from 2001 until her death in 2012.
+Wilson suffered from kidney disease, having survived a kidney transplant and regular dialysis, but eventually died from cervical cancer, which metastasized throughout her entire body.
 A friend, Jeffrey Pittle, created a website for people to donate money to help with her medical bills and help with transportation costs.

 Wilson died on June 14, 2012, aged 48.
+She was cremated, with no funeral services held.